 The spoken lines from the closing theme of The Beverly Hillbillies, which aired on CBS from 1962 to 1971.
 The theme song (“The Ballad of Jed Clampett”) was written by Paul Henning and performed by bluegrass artists Flatt & Scruggs with Jerry Scoggins.
 The first two verses of the song were used as the opening theme at the beginning of the show, while the third verse was used over the closing credits.

-Remember that night in Tijuana? –I made a run for the border that night, my little compadre.
+Remember that dinner in Tijuana? –I made a run for the border that night, my little compadre.

 Tijuana is a city in Baja California in Mexico, just over the border from San Diego.
 As of 2015 it had a population of about 1.7 million.
 “Make a run for the border” was the slogan for Taco Bell Mexican fast food restaurants from 1978 through 1994.

 So they drove to the power station.
-There was nothing left in the world after the ...
+There was nothing left of the world after the ...
 Robot Holocaust.

 A reference to Show 110, Robot Holocaust.

 [Sung.]
 I know a wiener man, he owns a hot dog stand.
-He gives me everything ... key change.
+He gives me everything, from wieners on down.
+Key change!
 Fal-der-ree!
 Fal-der-rah!